angelhc31/AI-LLM-DEVELOPMENT-ROADMAP/02 - Python for Data Science, AI & Development - IBM - Coursera/README.md

 ## 📚 Certificate

 I successfully completed the course and obtained the official certificate.
-You can view it online [here](https://coursera.org/verify/CN9Y97JOR5CZ).
+You can view it online [here](https://coursera.org/verify/CN9Y97JOR5CZ) or find the PDF version in this repository:

 - `Coursera Certificate CN9Y97JOR5CZ.pdf`